-Real-world economies exhibit five essential properties.
-First, they consist of heterogeneous interacting participants characterized by distinct local states (data, attributes, methods) at each given time.
-Second, they are open-ended dynamic systems whose dynamics are driven by the successive interactions of their participants.
-Third, human participants are strategic decision-makers whose decision processes take into account past actions and potential future actions of other participants.
-Fourth, all participants are locally constructive, i.e., constrained to act on the basis of their own local states at each given time.
-Fifth, the actions taken by participants at any given time affect future local states and hence induce system reflexivity.
+First, real-world economies consist of heterogeneous interacting entities encapsulating distinct states (data, attributes, methods).
+Second, real-world economies are open-ended dynamic systems whose dynamics are driven by the successive interactions of their participant entities.
+Third, human decision-makers participating in real-world economies are strategic entities whose decision processes take into account remembered past actions and envisioned future actions of other entities.
+Fourth, all entities participating in real-world economies are locally constructive, i.e., constrained to act on the basis of their own states.
+Fifth, real-world economies are reflexive; the actions of a participant entity can affect its own state as well as the states of other participant entities.

 Taken together, these five essential properties imply that real-world economies are

 acting on the basis of its own state, i.e., its own internal data, attributes, and methods.

 (MP2)Agent Scope: Agents can represent individuals, social groupings, institutions, biological entities, and/or physical entities.